One Big Beautiful Bill Act Information

 - Standard Repayment Plan: Monthly payments are fixed for a term of 10, 15, 20 or 25 years.

-- All other repayment plans are ending on July 1, 2028.
-Students who are in a different plan will need to switch to one of the new plans by July 1, 2028.
+- The following repayment plans are ending on July 1, 2028.
+Students who are in one of the below plans will need to switch to one of the new plans by July 1, 2028.

 We understand that these changes may raise questions and could impact your financial planning and remain committed to providing you with key resources.
 Below are some links you may find helpful.